mrkmg/type-rest/README.md

 ```

 TypeRest will attempt to use `window.fetch`, `global.fetch`, then to
 import `node-fetch`.
-If none of those are available, and a custom
+If none of those are available and a custom
-implementation is not set, then an error will throw on every request.
+implementation is not set, an error will throw on every request.

 ### Instance Options

-The TypeRest initializater takes in an options argument with the following
+The TypeRest initializer takes in an options argument with the following
 signature.

 ```typescript